kyverno/website/content/en/policies/other/disallow_secrets_from_env_vars.md

 ---
 type: "docs"
-title: Disallow Secrets from Env Vars
+title: Secrets Not From Env Vars
-linkTitle: Disallow Secrets from Env Vars
+linkTitle: Secrets Not From Env Vars
-weight: 18
+weight: 29
 description: >
     Sample policy to disallow using secrets from environment variables  which are visible in resource definitions.
 ---